On the Definition of Black Holes: Bridging the Gap Between Black Holes and Singularities: Weak Cosmic Censorship

 \begin{conjecture} (Global Weak Cosmic Censorship) In a generic, maximal, physically admissible spacetime $(M,g)$ which admits a complete space-like hypersurface $\Sigma$, there exists a singular neighborhood $U \in \mathscr{U}$ such that $U \cap D^+(\Sigma) \subset \mathscr{B}$. \end{conjecture}

 Setting aside the hypotheses, this simply states that if a spacetime contains some ``full" instant of time $\Sigma$ at which there are no singularities, then no naked singularities will develop in that instant's future domain of dependence $D^+(\Sigma)$.
-Indeed, the condition's negation is that $D^+(\Sigma) \backslash \mathscr{B}$ meets every singular neighborhood, which should mean (by Proposition \ref{proposition:singlimset} when formalizing via the abstract boundary) that $D^+(\Sigma) \backslash \mathscr{B}$ is arbitrarily close to a singularity-- that is, a singularity outside of $\mathscr{B}$ develops within $D^+(\Sigma)$.
-This formulation in terms of some complete $\Sigma$ is necessary to rule out spacetimes which ``always" have a singularity in some sense, such as negative mass Schwarzschild, and to allow for the initial singularity in cosmological models.
+Indeed, the condition's negation is that $D^+(\Sigma) \backslash \mathscr{B}$ meets every singular neighborhood, which should mean (by Proposition \ref{proposition:singlimset} when formalizing via the abstract boundary) that $D^+(\Sigma) \backslash \mathscr{B}$ is arbitrarily close to a singularity-- that is, a singularity outside of the black region $\mathscr{B}$ develops within $D^+(\Sigma)$, precisely what weak cosmic censorship should avoid.
+This formulation in terms of some complete $\Sigma$ is necessary to rule out spacetimes which ``always" have a singularity in some sense, such as negative mass Schwarzschild, while still allowing for the initial singularity in cosmological models.
+We've dubbed our description ``Global" due to its working in terms of the full structure of a spacetime, rather than an initial data set to be evolved.

+A helpful exercise to grok our terminology is observing that Conjecture \ref{conjecture:globalcensor} does {\it not} claim that singularities are generic.
+Recall from Section \ref{section:blackhole} that in a nonsingular spacetime, the collection of singular neighborhoods $\mathscr{U}$ is the entire topology (this agrees with the approach of Definition \ref{definition:singularneighborhood}: if there are no pure singularity abstract boundary points, then all of them are strongly attached to every open set in $M$), and in particular includes the empty set.
+Explicitly, then, Conjecture \ref{conjecture:globalcensor} is necessarily satisfied in a nonsingular spacetime by taking $U$ to be the empty set.

-At this level of generality, the conjecture has several avenues along which it is subject to variation.
-The first is quite standard in formulations of cosmic censorship: the relevant notion of ``generic" is rather flexible so long as it is reasonable.
+We now discuss the hypotheses.
+At this level of generality, the conjecture has several avenues along which it is subject to variation, as is familiar in dealings of cosmic censorship.
+The first is quite standard and common among all formulations: the relevant notion of ``generic" is rather flexible so long as it is reasonable.
 One might define a topology on the collection of appropriate spacetimes or on the space of appropriate metrics on a particular smooth manifold, and show the set of spacetimes or metrics satisfying the stated condition is open and its complement has empty interior.
 Alternatively, one might define a measure on the same spaces, and show that the set satisfying the condition has full measure.
-Some such genericness clause is necessary, as it is not difficult to write down maximal spacetimes which do not satisfy the conjectured condition while appearing physically admissible (see Example \ref{example:vaidya} below).
+Some such genericness clause is necessary, as it is not difficult to write down maximal spacetimes which do not satisfy the conjectured condition while appearing physically admissible (see Example \ref{example:vaidya} and Figure \ref{fig:vaidya2} below).